KudoAI/chatgpt.js/docs/userguide.md

 ### getAccessToken `async`

-Returns an access token as a string.
+Returns an account access token as a string.

 ```js
 async function doSomething() {